-Then North Carolina Department of Public Safety (NCDPS) Policy F.3400 Inmate Sexual Abuse and Sexual Harassment addresses the requirements of the standard.
-The facility's training addresses all of the topics identified in the standard.
+The North Carolina Department of Public Safety (NCDPS) Prison policy F.3400 Inmate Sexual Abuse and Sexual Harassment addresses the requirements of the standard.
+The facility's training addresses all topics identified in the standard.
 Related education is provided annually during refresher training.
 The review of lesson plans, training logs and PREA power point presentations confirmed that the provided training also addresses all elements identified in the standard.
 Employees have PREA information noted on posters available to them and located throughout the facility.
 They are provided a PREA Brochure developed by the NCDPS PREA office and all carry a PREA reference card.
 Staff annual training files were reviewed and contained documentation supporting compliance with this standard.
 All staff interviewed indicated they received the required PREA training initially and annually.
 The PREA Compliance Manager and Assistant Superintendent have periodically issued memos (e-mails) to staff reminding them of and clarifying various PREA issues.

-General staff meetings are also held, addressing PREA issues.
 The agency maintains a Learning Management System for employees and it maintains all staff records.
 In order to show completion of the training, staff must first receive the training and pass a test.
 Staff members are required to use their personal information to enter the course and indicate they have received and meet the minimum test requirements.
 The extensive training provided and staff knowledge of PREA requirements confirmed that the facility is compliant with this standard.
 All staff members interviewed were aware of all aspects of the training and each interviewed indicated they had received training in the previous year.
-All staff members that attend the Basic Training Class received the training and are then required to attend the refresher within 90 days of returning to the facility.
+All staff members that attend the Basic Training Class received the training and are then required to attend the yearly thereafter.
+Staff interviewed stated they receive refresher training when they return to the facility after completion of Basic Training Class usually within ninety (90) days.